With heavy hearts, we announce that Covenant Harbor has delayed the start of summer camp for 2020 and cancelled all overnight programs.

 While Alpha Team campers may bring cell phones to camp, please do not bring any pets, game systems (or other valuable electronics), personal sports equipment, vehicles, firearms, weapons of any kind, fireworks, tobacco, alcohol or drugs.
 Campers found in possession of such items will be disciplined and may result in immediate dismissal from the camp program.

 Alpha campers will be living in the Maple Commons housing facility where the summer staff also live.
 Alpha boys are housed in one cabin, and girls are housed in two other cabins separate from the boys.
-Each cabin will have one of our Alpha Team Assistant Directors of the same gender as their counselor.
+Each cabin will have one of our Alpha Team Counselors of the same gender as their counselor.

 Volunteer Hours Information